Indian Association of Amusement Parks and Industries: Events

 A significant sub-event within the IAAPI Expo is "IAC Connect," focusing on Indoor Amusement Centers (IAC).
 This platform brings together operators, manufacturers, and consultants from the indoor amusement sector, fostering innovation and growth.
+Notably, during the 2026 event, IAAPI collaborated with ANAROCK Consulting to launch the first-ever white paper on India's Indoor Amusement Centre industry, providing comprehensive data and strategic insights into the sector's growth.